haneen-izz/BTEC-assignment/tooling.md

 |Version-control |GitHub    | GitLab  |

 ## vs code vs pyCharm
+what is vs code and pyCharrm?

+**Visual Studio** Code blends the ease of use of a source code editor with sophisticated developer features such as IntelliSense code completion and debugging.
+First and foremost, an editor is someone who gets out of your way.
+The pleasantly smooth edit-build-debug cycle means you spend less time messing with your surroundings and more time acting on your ideas.

+**pyCharm** is the most widely used IDE for the Python scripting language.
+PyCharm provides its customers and developers with some of the greatest features in the following areas like Inspection and completion of the code

 in my project i chose vs-code and here is the comparison between them: